Context-Aware Semantic Segmentation via Stage-Wise Attention

 \section{Related Work}

-\paragraph{Dual-stream UHR segmentation.} Processing ultra-high-resolution (UHR) imagery for semantic segmentation typically requires preserving fine details while aggregating long-range context.
-A widely adopted strategy is to treat UHR segmentation as a \emph{dual-stream} fusion problem: an HR stream for local structures and a complementary LR/context stream for scene-level semantics.
+\paragraph{Dual-stream UHR segmentation.} Processing ultra-high-resolution (UHR) imagery for semantic segmentation requires preserving fine details while aggregating long-range context.
+A widely adopted strategy is dual-stream fusion, with an HR stream for local structures and an LR/context stream for scene-level semantics.
 GLNet~\cite{GLNET} popularized this formulation with CNN backbones and late fusion by concatenation.
-Subsequent methods refine this template along architecture and fusion axes.
-WSDNet~\cite{WSDNET} integrates multi-level discrete wavelet transforms (DWT) into the UHR stream and introduces a Wavelet Smooth Loss to preserve structured context and fine textures while reducing computation, rather than relying on a single downsampled global stream with late fusion.
-FCtL~\cite{FcTL} fuses features extracted at three cropping scales (CNN-based) via mid-level integration.
-GPWFormer~\cite{GPWFormer} mixes CNNs and transformers in a dual-branch design with late fusion, while SGNet~\cite{SGNet} introduces attention-based feature extractors in both branches prior to concatenation.
-STUNet ~\cite{STUNet} embeds a Transformer (specifically the Swin Transformer) and a CNN in parallel encoders and then uses a relational aggregation module to integrate global and local features hierarchically.
-More recently, DESformer~\cite{DESFormer} further explores dual-encoder architectures combining transformer and CNN branches for enhanced feature interaction.
+Subsequent works refine this template through alternative fusion schemes, backbones, or efficiency-oriented designs, including WSDNet~\cite{WSDNET}, FCtL~\cite{FcTL}, GPWFormer~\cite{GPWFormer}, SGNet~\cite{SGNet}, STUNet~\cite{STUNet}, and DESformer~\cite{DESFormer}.
+Other UHR methods target iterative patching with global guidance, proposal-based computation, shallow all-pixel processing, or boundary refinement~\cite{PPN, LDNET, ISDNET, WSDNET, GPWFormer, SGHRQ, WCTNet, EFFNet, RingFormerSeg, CascadePSP, Magnet, FcTL}.
+Most of these approaches still rely on mid/late fusion, where HR and LR features interact only after substantial single-stream processing, although earlier interaction can be beneficial when the two inputs share similar representational spaces~\cite{Baltrusaitis2019Survey}.